pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

 ## Black and white table lists

-The black and white lists filtering rule of the upstream database instance tables is similar to MySQL replication-rules-db/tables, which can be used to filter or only synchronize all operations of some databases or some tables.
+The black and white lists filtering rule of the upstream database instance tables is similar to MySQL replication-rules-db/tables, which can be used to filter or only replicate all operations of some databases or some tables.

 ### Parameter configuration